maximelhoustau/Execution_Platforms/PR1/MIPS_Instruction_set.md

 as we know the size of the stack.
 Sp could have done the job, and here sp = fp, so really it's useless.
 Moreover the code never uses other register than v0 and it always store it's value in the stack (thanks to s8) and load values from the stack.

+With some optimization we get better results, and we no longer use S8.
+The closest result is when we compile the code with an optmization for the size (-Os).